Illinois Surgical Quality Improvement Collaborative

 - Develop an infrastructure to support implementation of Patient Reported Outcomes (PROs) and oversee implementation of PROs into service lines

-Flexibility in Duty Hour Requirements for Surgical Trainees Trial
+Flexibility in Duty Hour Requirements for Surgical Trainees Trial (FIRST Trial)

 Flexibility in Duty Hour Requirements for Surgical Trainees Trial (the FIRST trial) is sponsored and jointly funded by the American Board of Surgery, the American College of Surgeons and the Accreditation Council for Graduate Medical Education (ACGME).